AishinaShaffer/AU-data-spring2021/assignment5.md

 6. Split Column Y in two, separating date and time
 7. Named new Column Z END_TIME
 9. Used regex in Sublime to fix blank values in Column V to read N/A

+This story is under the assumption that the number of homicides is rising in D.C., I would have to study datasets from previous years to actually know that.

+Headline:

+Violent crimes in D.C. rise

+Nut Graf:

+With the number of violent crime offenses rising in the District, the areas that have been hit the hardest are Wards 7 and 8.
+In just under two months, D.C. neighborhoods across the Potomac River have reported 214 violent crime offenses--nearly half of all violent crimes reported in the entirety of D.C.